Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Event-triggered ADRC design and main results

-\begin{remark} Since the stochastic total disturbance is to be estimated by the event-triggered ESO and compensated in the event-triggered feedback loop, its rate of variation (stochastic differential in \dref{stocahsticdifferential}) is naturally be required to be bounded or linear growth with respect to the closed-loop states, which is guaranteed by Assumptions (A1)-(A2). \end{remark} In the following main results and their proofs, the following symbols are used:
+\begin{remark} Because the random total disturbance is to be estimated by the event-triggered ESO and compensated in the event-triggered ADRC's closed-loop, its rate of variation (stochastic differential in \dref{stocahsticdifferential}) is naturally be required to be bounded or linear growth with respect to the closed-loop states, which is guaranteed by Assumptions (A1)-(A2). \end{remark} In the following main results and their proofs, the following symbols are used: